alexandrechevalier1/WorkshopBash/README.md

 3 directories, 4 files
 ```

-# Step 5 : Make a Makefile constructor :
+# Step 6 : Make a Makefile constructor :

-Create a Bash script that :
+Create a Bash script named "stap6.sh" that :
 - Take a "config" file
 - Create a Makefile with the content off the "config" file